syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-N> To render the Tab Control you can use either Razor or Tag helper code as given in the above code snippet.
+N> To render the tab control use either Razor or Tag helper code as given in the previous code snippet.

-The following output is displayed.
+The following output will be displayed.

 ![](Getting-Started_images/Getting-Started_img2.png)'